-How are low levels of B12 and depression linked?
+How are low levels of Vitamin B12 and depression linked?

 While most of us are guilty of making an offhand remark about depression from time to time, like “Yeah, I’m a little depressed today”, true depression is a significant, potentially life-changing condition that affects millions of people.
 It’s also very complicated; much more so than simply calling it a chemical imbalance.